skilled-reflection/skilled-reflection.github.io/c00-preface.md

 Dear Friend,

-you are going to die some day.
+You are going to die some day.
 This book is for you if
 there is something in the meantime worth maximizing.